Case Study

 What We Delivered

-Client usage and booking frequency increased 35% after launch — directly tied to the reduced friction in the new booking flow and location discovery experience.
+Client usage and booking frequency rose meaningfully after launch — a direct result of the reduced friction in the new booking flow and map-based location discovery.

 Support Calls Dropped Noticeably